SumoLogic/sumologic-documentation/docs/search/get-started-with-search/suggested-searches/apache-errors-parser.md

 ---
-id: suggested-searches-apache-errors-parser
+id: apache-errors-parser
+title: Suggested Searches for the Apache Errors Parser
+sidebar_label: Apache Errors Parser
 ---

-# Suggested Searches for the Apache Errors Parser

 The following searches were built for use with the Apache Errors Parser.
 Copy and paste these searches into the search query field and save them for use later.